Who We Are

 Increase the percentage of Michigan residents with high-quality degrees or credentials to 60% by the year 2025.

 Before joining MCAN, Brandy most recently served in the Governor's Office as College Access Coordinator.
 In this capacity, she coordinated the state's college access and success agenda and advised Governor Granholm on postsecondary education policy issues.
 Brandy attained a B.S. in Political Science with a concentration in public policy advocacy from Arizona State University.
 Upon graduation, she served as a Teach for America corps member and taught 3rd grade in a low-income neighborhood in Las Vegas, NV.
 Brandy relocated to Michigan in 2007 and received a Master's Degree in Public Policy from the Gerald R. Ford School of Public Policy at the University of Michigan.
-More recently, Brandy was named the 2013 Michigan Champion for Children by the Michigan Association of School Administrators.
+More recently, Brandy was named the 2013 Michigan Champion for Children by the Michigan Association of School Administrators and in 2014 she received the National College Access Network's Executive Leader of Excellence Award.
 Follow @MCANBrandy on Twitter!

 Assistant Director for Network Development

 Ryan Fewins-Bliss serves as the Assistant Director for Network Development, having joined the staff in March 2013 after several years of consulting with MCAN.
 Ryan hails from northern Michigan and received his undergraduate and graduate degrees from Central Michigan University in Integrative Public Relations and Educational Administration and Community Leadership respectively.
-He is currently a PhD student at Michigan State University.
 Prior to joining MCAN, Ryan served local, state and national nonprofits and educational institutions through his consultancy, Fewins-Bliss Consulting.
 He has also worked for the Jackson College Access Center, Michigan Campus Compact and Saginaw Valley State University.
-Ryan also proudly serves as a locally-elected Township Trustee in Michigan's Bath Charter Township.
+Ryan proudly serves as a locally-elected Township Trustee in Michigan's Bath Charter Township.

 Director of Finance and Strategic Partnerships